apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 .. _`Traditional Chinese Calendar`: https://en.wikipedia.org/wiki/Chinese_calendar

-Airflow allows you to write custom timetables in plugins and used by DAGs.
+Airflow allows you to write custom timetables in plugins and used by Dags.
 You can find an example demonstrating a custom timetable in the :doc:`/howto/timetable` how-to guide.

 .. note::